 This certainly ruffled some feathers.
 Yes, eggs are by far the #1 source of cholesterol in the American diet, but letters to the editor like this one protested that dietary cholesterol may have very little impact on blood cholesterol levels, citing a study published in 1971 performed on eight people.
 But if you look at dozens of studies all put together, covering hundreds of study subjects, you find that blood cholesterol concentration is clearly increased by added dietary cholesterol.
 Here’s an extreme example just to illustrate, a year in the life of a study subject taken on and off eggs.
 First they take him off eggs, put him on a cholesterol free diet, and his cholesterol plummets within just three weeks.
-Then they give him lots of eggs and he’s back in trouble, and stays there until they take the eggs away and put him back on the cholesterol free diet and so on and so forth on and off like a light switch made out of eggs.
+Then they give him lots of eggs and he’s back in trouble, and stays there until they take the eggs away and put him back on the cholesterol free diet and so on and so forth turning his high blood cholesterol on and off like a light switch made out of eggs.

 Of course the only reason we care our about our cholesterol levels or how much plaque is building up inside our arteries is because we want to avoid the consequences, like a heart attack.
 So, do eggs increase our risk of cardiovascular disease or not?
 Here’s the latest meta-analysis, the latest compilation of all the best studies on egg consumption and risk of heart disease going back to 1930.
 When you put them all together, what do you find?
 Overall, those that ate the most eggs had a 19% increased risk of cardiovascular disease, a 68% increased risk of diabetes, and then once you got diabetes, an 85% increased risk of heart disease.
 And it didn’t take much, less than a single egg a day was associated with a significantly increased risk of heart disease.
 Just over a half an egg a day may increase heart disease risk between 6 and 40%, and the risk of diabetes 29%.
 They conclude that their findings support the American Heart Association dietary guidelines, which advise restricted egg consumption in adults for preventing cardiometabolic disease, like diabetes, our seventh leading cause of death, and heart disease, killer number one.